mirandawmeyer/git-practice/syllabus.md

 # STS 201: Star Trek Deep Space 9
 ## **Course Information**
-Professor: Chez Michael\
+Professor: Chez Michael\Kentes
 Time: Wednesdays, 2-4pm
 Office: The Enterprise

-About the course: lorem ipsum dolor sit amet
+About the course: lorem ipsum dolor sit amet.
+Arbitrary changes upon request.

-Course objectives: yadda da boo
+Course objectives: To go where no one has gone before
 ## Readings
 ### Week one
 - *Reading one*